natcap/invest.users-guide/source/fisheries.rst

 .. note:: Choosing which recruitment function to use will depend on data availability as well as ecological knowledge about the species and region.
 Density-dependent recruitment functions such as the Ricker and Beverton-Holt are most common in fisheries models, as they recognize that a population depends on finite resources and cannot grow infinitely large.
 A model with the Fecundity function must be parameterized carefully or it is not guaranteed to reach an equilibrium.
 The Fixed recruitment may be appropriate in cases where the region of interest is small relative to the range or distribution of the fished population, for instance, when recruits may drift into the region of interest from nearby spawning areas.

 The Ricker function is used for the blue crab and Dungeness crab models.
 The lobster model uses the Beverton-Holt function.
-The shrimp model assumes fixed recruitment.
+The white shrimp model assumes fixed recruitment.
 In all cases, stock-recruitment parameters were estimated by fitting the model to available data.
-For instance, the lobster model was fit to three time-series of catch-per-unit-effort (CPUE) data, which allowed the estimation of alpha and beta.
-In the shrimp model, recruitment was estimated by fitting the model to catch data.
+For instance, the spiny lobster model was fit to three time-series of catch-per-unit-effort (CPUE) data, which allowed the estimation of alpha and beta.
+In the white shrimp model, recruitment was estimated by fitting the model to catch data.

 Initial Recruitment
 ^^^^^^^^^^^^^^^^^^^